Mission & Vision

 Kate is located in Unama’ki (Cape Breton), the unceded, ancestral territory of the Mi’kmaw people.

-Kate has been a member of the CIER team since 2014, and currently provides support as a Senior Project Manager.
+Kate has been a member of the CIER team since 2014, and currently provides leadership as the Director of Projects.

 With 20 years’ experience working with Indigenous communities, she has gained a diverse skill set in community engagement strategies, facilitation and collaboration techniques, and analytical skills to solve complex problems.
 She has led a range of projects from local to national in scale and across diverse thematic areas, including water, waste, climate change, and biodiversity.
 Kate has a master’s degree in Environmental Studies from the University of Waterloo; and, a bachelor’s degree in Environmental and Native Studies from Trent University.